Foxcirc/pipedconsole/README.md

 # Changelog

+## 0.3.0 -> 0.3.1
+- Rewrote the message passing system
+- Improved documentation
+- Minor bug fixes for the build help messages

 ## 0.2.3 -> 0.3.0
 - Implemented `std::io::Write` for console.
 This means the `flush` method is now part of that trait.
 - Fixed documentation.